Meet Krista Hummer, LMFT, LPC

-Krista is a Licensed Marriage and Family Therapist (LMFT) and Licensed Professional Counselor (LPC) in the state of Virginia.
-She graduated from the University of Miami with a degree in psychology and biology and received her graduate degree in Counseling Psychology from the University of Colorado.
-She has been working in the field of counseling with adults, children, and families since 1997.
-Krista is currently a doctoral candidate in childhood mental health and developmental disorders.
+I am a Licensed Marriage and Family Therapist (LMFT) and Licensed Professional Counselor (LPC) in the state of Virginia.
+I graduated from the University of Miami with degrees in psychology and biology and received my graduate degree in Counseling Psychology from the University of Colorado and have been working in the field of counseling with adults, children, and families since 1997.

 Cognitive Behavioral Therapy, Family Systems, and research from the John Gottman Institute are approaches used when working with adults and couples.
-She applies these skills and research in her work.
-Individual, marital, and relationship therapy is an interactive and growth oriented process.
-Homework between sessions may be provided to aid in improving the relationship dynamics and skills.
+Relationship therapy is an interactive and growth oriented process where homework between sessions may be provided to aid in improving the relationship dynamics and skills.
 There has been an increased amount of research in the field of marital and family therapy and techniques/strategies are focused on improving attachments and communication skills.

 Family therapy is often seen as a way to enhance communication between different members, however in working with families, my style is to also understand relational histories, current dynamics, and ways to foster attachment with parents and children.
 Life stressors can interfere with our relationships yet there are ways to repair them so that they deepen and heal.
 Attachment Based Family Therapy is a model that she currently uses and more information can be gained here to see if it is right for you.